ejm714/scipy_proceedings/papers/emily_dorne/main.md

 Labeled samples used in the Tick Tick Bloom competition colored by dataset provider.
 :::

 Participants predicted a severity category for a given sampling point as shown in @tbl:severity_categories.
-These ranges were informed by EPA guidelines [@epa_guidelines].
+These ranges were informed by EPA and WHO guidelines [@epa_guidelines; @who_guidelines].

-- [ ] TODO: format citation link to EPA guidelines

 ```{list-table} Severity categories used in the Tick Tick Bloom competition
 :label: tbl:severity_categories